EugeneBelford1995/Mishkys-THM-AD-Range/README.md

 This setup stresses Name Poisoning, ASREPRoasting, share drive enumeration, scraping share drives for creds, password spraying, AD & NTFS DACL enumertaion & abuse, and credentail dumping.

 The Zip files go on the share drive under C:\Share\ManageAD & C:\Share\AdminStuff.
-Notes.txt goes C:\Share.
+Notes.txt goes in C:\Share.
 Generate-TrafficII.ps1 goes under C:\Scripts.

 Group Policy has to be set as shown in the *.jpg as some Domain Users have to be able to login to the DC for the duct tape solution to work.